July 16 , 2017

 Many people think of the Cyclades Islands (Santorini, Mykonos) when they think of Greece, but Greece has many groups of islands, with one impossible to reach from another, in many cases.
 The following islands are all fairly close to each other (2 hours by ferry or less) and each is known for something different:

-For those contemplating a second visit, I’d suggest considering some of these islands:
+For those contemplating a second visit, we’d suggest considering some of these islands:

 Corfu/Kafalonia/Zakinthos in the Ionian Islands are all beautiful and filled with history but completely isolated from the other Greek Islands, requiring a trip all their own.
 To reach any of them you need to fly from Athens or drive across the Greek mainland then take a ferry.